 What kinds of student accommodation are there?

 Living on campus is a great option.
-It means you’re always close to class, you’re surrounded by like-minded people, and there are plenty of facilities built with students in mind.
-Consequently, space on campus gets snapped up quickly, and prices have been creeping up.
-Nevertheless, if you get in early you can enjoy all these benefits and the quintessential university experience.
-Follow the links below to the halls of residence for some of Dublin’s universities and institutes of higher learning.
+It means you’re always close to class, you’re surrounded by like-minded people and there are plenty of facilities built with students in mind.
+Consequently, space on campus gets snapped up very quickly.
+Prices have generally been creeping upward, but during the pandemic some on-campus rents were reduced.

-- Trinity College Dublin (TCD)
+- Trinity College Dublin

-- University College Dublin (UCD)
+- University College Dublin

-- Dublin College University (DCU)
+- Dublin College University